 When an error is detected, the SEPP shall map the error to an appropriate cause code.
 The SEPP shall create a signalling message to inform the peer SEPP, with cause code as one of its parameters.

 The SEPP shall use the N32-c connection to send the signalling message to the peer SEPP.
-If the old N32-c connection has been terminated, it uses a new N32-c connection instead..
+If the old N32-c connection has been terminated, it uses a new N32-c connection instead.
+If errors are relevant for the Roaming intermediaries, the error message shall be sent over N32-f to the peer SEPP, and shall be sent over N32-c if delivery over N32-f failed